 Popmoney vs. PayPal

-Popmoney and PayPal both work for sending money to another person—but which is better?
-Each service makes an electronic transfer, which brings several benefits:
+Popmoney and PayPal are both tools for sending money to another person—but which is better?
+Each service provides electronic transfers with the following benefits:

 - You don’t need to deal with cash or get exact change.